 Going into this work, scientists knew that mammary stem cells existed, helping to remodel the breast tissue through the changes associated with puberty, pregnancy, and lactation.
 But no one had a good way of identifying them, or a solid understanding of their interactions with surrounding cells.

 As a first step, Chakrabarti and colleagues compared the gene expression profiles of mammary stem cells versus non-stem cells, and found Dll1 to be among the genes most differentially expressed between the two cell types.
-Honing in, they developed a mouse model that lacked Dll1 predominantly in the mammary gland.
+Homing in, they developed a mouse model that lacked Dll1 predominantly in the mammary gland.
 Through every life stage, these mice had problems with mammary gland development, and females did not produce milk after giving birth.
 They also had significantly fewer mammary stem cells and macrophages compared with normal mice.

 “People have identified other genes that affect mammary gland development,” Chakrabarti says, “but usually the defect is temporary and the mammary gland can somehow bypass it over time.
 With this gene, we found it cannot be compensated, it affects every stage of development, including pregnancy.”

 Using additional reporter mouse models, developed by collaborators Hans Clevers of the Netherlands’ Hubrecht Institute and Iannis Aifantis of New York University, the researchers tracked mammary stem cells based on associated florescent color, confirming that Dll1 was indeed a marker of stem cells that were able to give rise to every cell type in the mammary gland.